continuedev/continue/docs/docs/customize/config.md

 ---
-title: Continue Configuration
+title: Configuration
-description: Continue configuration files
+description: Continue configuration
 keywords: [config, config_schema.json, json]
 sidebar_position: 2
 ---

-# Continue Config
+# Continue Configuration

 Continue can be deeply customized.
 User-level configuration is stored and can be edited in your home directory in [`config.json`](#configjson):